-Non-Executive Director/Chair, Finance & Risk Committee B.Bus., FAICD, FCPA
+Non-Executive Director/Chair, Finance & Risk Committee

+B.Bus., FAICD, FCPA

 Maree is an experienced Executive Manager with over 25 years leading large finance and support services teams through transformational change in Queensland-based listed and global companies in the mining, financial services and construction industries.
 More recently, Maree has held senior leadership positions in Queensland-based Not for Profit organisations in the health and community services sector.
-Maree is currently an Executive Manager at Uniting Care Queensland, a large mission based health and community services organization with over 16000 staff and 9000 volunteers operating in Queensland and the Northern Territory.
 Throughout her career, Maree has also been an active Fellow member of CPA Australia, serving on the Queensland Divisional Council and Executive Committee as the Queensland Divisional President for 2016.
+Maree is also a Board member and Vice President of the Australasian Shared Services Association.
 As a Fellow member of the Australian Institute of Company Directors, Maree also brings over 15 years of experience serving on boards and committees.